sevcsik/sevdev.hu/posts/2016-09-19-vertical-alignment-without-flexbox.md

 to do things with it which should be obvious in a UI development framework.

 That doesn't mean we cannot use `vertical-align`, we just need to be a bit creative.
+Let's say we have a `.container` element, and a `.box`.
+As we already know, it should be applied to `.box`, not `.container`, but it still doesn't seem to be doing anything.
+The reason is that it is the only child, there's nobody to align to.
+We need to add another one, as a reference.
+We can use a `::before`.
+This will be a ruler which we can measure our `.box`against.

+We use an `inline-block` display for both of our elements, so we can align them nicely.

 [1]: http://caniuse.com/#feat=flexbox